 How to best manage an unexpected financial windfall.
-Whether it’s an inheritance, a lump-sum retirement payout, proceeds from a business sale, or winning the lottery, it does not mean making a list of everything you want to buy.
-The more significant the windfall, the larger the potential problems.
+Whether it’s an inheritance, a lump-sum retirement payout, proceeds from a business sale, or winning the lottery, it does not mean making a list of everything you want to buy—the more significant the windfall, the larger the potential problems.
 Complex rules, difficult decisions, and a range of emotions can cloud your judgment.
-Having a process in place, however, can provide long-term financial success and prevent unwise choices that may lead to losing it all.
+However, having a process in place can provide long-term financial success and prevent unwise choices that may lead to losing it all.

 “Seven in 10 people who suddenly receive a large sum of money will lose it all within just a few years.”
 (NEFE)

 Most people are ill-prepared for a financial windfall.
 Don’t end up a sad statistic.
 An abrupt financial change requires a process.
-Here are the steps you should take if you find yourself in such a situation.
+Here are the steps you should take if you are in such a situation.